Plan of Veracruz (1822)

-In the history of Mexico, the Plan of Veracruz was a call to revolt against Emperor of Mexico Augustín de Iturbide, proclaimed by Antonio Lopez de Santa Anna at the port of Mexico on December 2, 1822.
+In the history of Mexico, the Plan of Veracruz was a call to revolt against Emperor of Mexico Augustín de Iturbide, proclaimed by Antonio López de Santa Anna at the port of Mexico on December 2, 1822.
 It was ratified on December 6.

 Background

 Agustín de Iturbide, after declaring the independence of Mexico, entered Mexico City on September 27, 1821.
 A few days later, Santa Anna entered Veracruz.

 On October 25, 1822, Iturbide named Santa Anna Commander of the Province of Veracruz, during which time he was in favor of the Empire.
 But he changed his mind when Iturbide dissolved the Constituent Congress and tried to remove him from his post.

 Proclamation

 On December 2, 1822, Santa Anna ruled against the empire of Iturbide and the republic for supporting Guadalupe Victoria.
 Santa Anna promised to follow the principles of the Plan of Iguala, addressed to the population with the following arguments: